rdegges/rdegges-www/content/2010/the-world-would-be-a-better-place-if-everyone-was-a-hacker.md

 ---
-title: "The World Would Be a Better Place if Everyone Was a Hacker"
+aliases:
+  - /the-world-would-be-a-better-place-if-everyone-was-a-hacker/
 date: "2010-03-15"
-tags: ["personal development"]
-slug: "the-world-would-be-a-better-place-if-everyone-was-a-hacker"
 description: "Hackers make the world great!
 What if there were more of them?
 Make a difference.
 Get out there, and hack everything."
+slug: "the-world-would-be-a-better-place-if-everyone-was-a-hacker"
+tags: ["personal development"]
+title: "The World Would Be a Better Place if Everyone Was a Hacker"
 ---